Skip to Main Content

 question mark

 When you come across a source giving information that seems sensational, emotionally charged, or hard to believe, it's time to use the lateral reading strategy.
-Search for 2 more sources that give the same information.
+Search for two (2) more sources that give the same information.
 If you see the same information in a few trustworthy sites, you have evidence the information is true.

 Use lateral reading to check the accuracy of sources that don't have editors or a history of using professional journalism and publishing standards